 Employees (including directors and other senior executives) of the Group receive remuneration in the form of a grant of Rights, whereby employees render services as consideration for equity instruments ('equity-settled transactions').
 There is currently a Share Rights Plan in place to provide these benefits.
 If the issue of shares in the Board's opinion does not achieve the desired outcome, then the Board may determine to satisfy the entitlement to Shares under a Vested Right in the form of cash rather than Shares.
-In recent years, there have been a number n) Share-based payment transactions (continued)

-of instances in which settlement has taken the form of 50% equity and 50% cash ('cash-settled transactions').
+In recent years, there have been a number of instances in which settlement has taken the form of 50% equity and 50% cash ('cash-settled transactions').